 Now, I feel more confident in my abilities and readily able identify and relate my strengths and weakness to others.
 Allowing me to work efficiently in almost every setting I enter.

+I am currently doing a course at Bristol Old Vic called ‘Made in Bristol’.
+I also work for an artist support community called BLACK* Artists on the Move, among a dozen or so other things.
 My aspirations are still to just be better than I was before and to just keep doing what I love.
 Which is acting.
 If I had to give advice to my younger self it would be “be kind to yourself” the world and people will change around you, as long as you know you are on the right path you are ok.

 A Trailblazer should be determined and imaginative, the older you get the more you try to abide by rules and traditions.
 Don’t be afraid to utilize the time and freedom of youth.